auino/slack-sharedlinks-manager/README.md

 ### Extensions ###

-You can extend the program by implementing your own link manager.
+You can extend the program by implementing your own messages manager.
-In order to do that, you have to implement a `savelinkdata(channel, user, data)` function.
+In order to do that, you have to implement a `managemessage(channel, user, data)` function.
-Then you have to include the function on the main `slack-sharedlinks-manager.py` file.
+Then you have to include the function on the main `slack-sharedmessages-manager.py` file.
-For more information, check the `linkmanager.py` file.
+For more information, check the `linkmanager.py` sample file.

 ### Contacts ###